Create a Compound Dimension (for all or selected Dimension Values)

 - Select Primary Dimension and Secondary Dimension

 Include: Define how Dimension Values are to be populated.

-- values generated from element data: the table is populated by the system.
-This solution allows creating Dimension Values "on the fly" as elements using this Dimension are run.
+- values generated from element data: This solution allows creating Dimension Values "on the fly" as elements using this Dimension are run.
 This generates the list of Dimension Values based on the combinations of the two Dimensions that have actual data.

 Assign access from component dimensions to grant access to this Composite Dimension: